timyates/mod-metrics/README.md

 ## mod-metrics

-A vert.x mod to try and expose stats via metrix and JMX.
+A vert.x mod to try and expose stats over JMX using the [Metrics](http://metrics.codahale.com/) library.

 Default config: